Reading time: 5 minutes

 - Caring for someone with a disability or medical condition who needs additional care and attention

-- An Australian resident.
+- An Australian resident living in Australia.

 To be considered an Australian resident, you must be an Australian citizen, a permanent visa holder, or a protected Special Category visa holder.